11 Reasons Why “Nobody Wants to Work Anymore” and They Have a Valid Point

 The Truth Behind “Nobody Wants To Work Anymore”

-So why can’t small business owners find the help they desperately need?
+If the labor force participation is healthy, why can’t small business owners find the help they desperately need?

 infographic highlighting the top reasons why nobody wants to work anymore.